shoebot/shoebot/doc/source/commands.rst

     otherwise keeps the source.
   - ``COLORDODGE`` -- brightens the destination color to reflect the source color
   - ``COLORBURN`` -- darkens the destination color to reflect the source color
-  - ``HARDLIGHT`` -- multiplies or screens, dependent on source color.
+  - ``HARDLIGHT`` -- multiplies or screens, dependent on source color
-  - ``SOFTLIGHT`` -- darkens or lightens, dependent on source color.
+  - ``SOFTLIGHT`` -- darkens or lightens, dependent on source color
   - ``DIFFERENCE`` -- takes the difference of the source and destination color
   - ``EXCLUSION`` -- produces an effect similar to difference, but with lower contrast
   - ``HUE`` -- creates a color with the hue of the source and the saturation and luminosity of the target
   - ``SATURATION`` -- creates a color with the saturation of the source and the